-(a) Where the seller could have cured it if stated seasonably; or

-(b) Between merchants when the seller has after rejection made a request in writing for a full and final written statement of all defects on which the buyer proposes to rely.

-(2) Payment against documents made without reservation of rights precludes recovery of the payment for defects apparent on the face of the documents.
+- (a) Where the seller could have cured it if stated seasonably; or - (b) Between merchants when the seller has after rejection made a request in writing for a full and final written statement of all defects on which the buyer proposes to rely. - (2) Payment against documents made without reservation of rights precludes recovery of the payment for defects apparent in the documents.

 402.606 What constitutes acceptance of goods.
-(1) Acceptance of goods occurs when the buyer:

-(a) After a reasonable opportunity to inspect the goods signifies to the seller that the goods are conforming or that the buyer will take or retain them in spite of their nonconformity; or

-(b) Fails to make an effective rejection (s.
-402.602 (1)), but such acceptance does not occur until the buyer has had a reasonable opportunity to inspect them; or

-(c) Does any act inconsistent with the seller's ownership; but if such act is wrongful as against the seller it is an acceptance only if ratified by the seller.

-(2) Acceptance of a part of any commercial unit is acceptance of that entire unit.
+- (1) Acceptance of goods occurs when the buyer: - (a) After a reasonable opportunity to inspect the goods signifies to the seller that the goods are conforming or that the buyer will take or retain them in spite of their nonconformity; or - (b) Fails to make an effective rejection (s.
+402.602 (1)), but such acceptance does not occur until the buyer has had a reasonable opportunity to inspect them; or - (c) Does any act inconsistent with the seller's ownership; but if such act is wrongful as against the seller it is an acceptance only if ratified by the seller. - (2) Acceptance of a part of any commercial unit is acceptance of that entire unit.